Carola is a mental health advocate and a freelance writer who focuses on mental health, mental illness, and cognitive conditions.

 Over the years, I have experienced long periods of unemployment.
 The longer I was laid off, the more depression and despair I felt.
 More people than ever are feeling the sting of being laid off and unemployed.

 The American Psychological Association (APA) says that unemployed people are twice as likely to suffer from psychological problems than the general population.
 Jobless people may succumb to depression if their unemployment extends beyond six months.

-When we first were laid off or quit the job from hell, we welcomed the break from the tedium of work - sleeping late, doing household chores that never seemed to get done in the past, and actually having time to spend with our families (not always a good thing - just kidding).
-We are not used to having time on our hands and may feel lost as our unemployment goes on more than a few weeks.
+When we first were laid off or quit the job from hell, we welcomed the break from the tedium of work—sleeping late, doing household chores that never seemed to get done in the past, and actually having time to spend with our families (not always a good thing—just kidding).
+We are not used to having time on our hands and may feel lost as our unemployment goes on for months.